foundersandcoders/coursebook/src/workshops/css-layout/index.md

 #### Making it responsive

 If you resize the container using the handle on the bottom right you'll see that this layout doesn't _adapt_.
 By default the flex children will shrink as much as their content allows, but they can't get smaller than the longest word inside them.
-Once the container gets narrower than this they stop shrinking and overflow their container.
+Once the container gets narrower than this they stop shrinking and get cut off.

-Overflow is not good.
-It usually means your layout isn't flexible enough to cope with different screen sizes.
+This means our layout isn't flexible enough to cope with different screen sizes.
 Generally when you put things in a row you want to make sure they can wrap when there's no more space.

 ```css
 .row {